webbbr/custompress/README.md

 * Category support for showing the Category of post
 * Author support showing the author
 * Demo Custom Page Template for expansion

-## Contributors
-Thanks to all the awesome [contributors](https://github.com/toddmotto/html5blank/graphs/contributors)!